chunkhang/shit/README.md

 ## Installation

-I have plans of making `shit` available on Homebrew, as well as publishing precompiled binaries for easier installation.
+I have plans of making `shit` available on Homebrew, as well as publishing pre-compiled binaries for easier installation.
 However, for now, please make sure you have `go` on your system before installing `shit`.